Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Due to bandwidth restrictions, optical outputs do not support multichannel LPCM, Dolby Digital Plus, Dolby Atmos and DTS:X – or high-definition audio such as Dolby TrueHD and DTS-HD Master Audio.

-Due to copyright restrictions, optical connections also do not support SACD audio and DVD-Audio.
+Due to copyright restrictions, optical connections do not support SACD audio and DVD-Audio.

 Audio format support for s/pdif coaxial and optical audio connections